signature-opensource/CK-AppIdentity/CK.AppIdentity/Configuration/README.md

 However, one of the principles underlying the handling of these configurations is "inheritance": keys from a higher level can be applied "below".
 This inheritance factorizes information and secures the system (some components introduce the possibility of locking or limiting critical configurations, enabling dynamic sub-configuration "imports" to be accepted without risk).
-This is why thre is a "Local" configuration section:
+This is why there is a "Local" configuration section:

 ```jsonc
 {